devicemagic/forms_api_docs/doc/api/v3/submission_image.md

 :image_identifier | string | Unique string identifier to identiy the image being uploaded.
 Defined when the submission was uploaded
 :submission_identifer | string | Unique string identifier to identiy the submission the image is for.
 Defined when the submission was uploaded

-## JSON POST create submission Image for a user
+## POST create submission Image for a user

 * POST `/api/v3/users/:user_id/submission_images.json?image_identifier=:image_identifier&submission_identifer=:submission_identifer`